berat-552/StudyForge/README.md

 ﻿# StudyForge - AI Study Content Generator

-An AI-powered desktop app used by friends and family to generate study content from raw text using LLM integration.
+An AI-powered desktop app to generate study content from raw text using LLM integration.

 ---